 As an immediate support, we are putting in place a range of additional measures to help children and young people across England to catch up.
 We are introducing a new one-off £302 million recovery premium for state primary and secondary schools, building on the pupil premium to further support pupils who need it most.
 We are expanding our successful tutoring programmes: £200 million will be available to fund an extended national tutoring programme for primary and secondary schools and tutoring and language support in colleges and early years settings.
 Two hundred million pounds will be available for secondary schools to deliver face-to-face summer schools.
 Schools will be able to target individual pupils’ needs.
 The package will build on the £1 billion catch-up package that we announced just a few months ago and forms part of a wider response to help pupils to make up on the lost learning that they have suffered.

 I would like to update the House on the next steps after we decided that GCSEs, AS and A-level exams, and many vocational and technical qualifications, could not go ahead as planned this summer.
 In January, we launched a joint consultation with Ofqual on the best way to do this, so that the results for 2021 are as robust and as fair as possible.
 I am very glad to say that we got more than 100,000 responses from students, parents, teachers, school leaders and other stakeholders as part of that consultation, and we have considered all of them very carefully.
-I assure right honourable and honourable Members that there was widespread support for the approach that we are taking.
+I assure right hon. and hon.
+Members that there was widespread support for the approach that we are taking.

 Our priority is and has always been to make sure that every student has the best possible chance to show what they know and can do, enabling them to progress to the next stage of their education, training or employment.
 The most important thing that we can do is to make sure that the system is fair to every student.
 It is vital that they have confidence that they will get the grade that is a true and just reflection of their work.
 This year’s students will receive grades determined by their teachers, with assessments covering what they were taught and not what they have missed.
 Teachers have a good understanding of their students’ performance and how they compare with other students this year and from previous years.
 Teachers can choose a range of evidence to underpin their assessments, including coursework, in-class tests set by the school, the use of optional questions provided by exam boards and mock exams.
 We will, of course, give guidance on how best to do this fairly and consistently.